If you are joining Holcombe in September 2021 and have not received details please telephone Ms Wood, Admissions Officer, 0333602130.

 - Frequently Asked Questions – support for students and parents/carers

 When you join Holcombe, you will be given a reward card, which you must carry around with you at all times.
-You will also be given a school planner.
-You will be placed into your house – Conquest, Barfleur, Shannon, Guardian, or Ardent.
+You will also be given a school planner and an ID badge with your name and year group, which you must also always have with you – this will be what you use if you need to purchase any food from the canteen.
+Finally, when you join us you will be placed into your house – Barfleur, Guardian, Shannon, Conquest, or Ardent.

 The curriculum in Key Stage 3 at Holcombe Grammar School is designed to help you develop a solid foundation and support you in your high level academic studies and in your development as a productive and valuable member of society.